waded/xbox-cec/README.md

 Many game consoles already use CEC to switch inputs, so your Xbox may be the last device that can't CEC itself to active sourciness.
-If you have a Raspberry Pi you're within a few dollars (and this service) of what you need to fix this.
+If you have a Raspberry Pi and a free HDMI input you're within a few dollars (and this service) of what you need to fix it.

 Not all receivers handle CEC active source commands in the same way.
 Please run through *Testing that active source works with an Xbox on my receiver* with a